ibm-cloud-docs/vpc/block_storage_vpc_expand_vol_about.md

 ## Expandable volume concepts
 {: #expandable-volume-concepts}

-You can increase capacity for boot and data volumes attached to a virtual server instance.
+You can increase capacity for boot and data volumes that are attached to a virtual server instance.

 ### Data volumes
 {: #expand-data-vols}